CyberPhoenix90/aurum-canvas/README.md

 ```

-Reuse components that weren't even intendet for use in the canvas:
+Reuse components that weren't even intended for use in the canvas:
 ```
 <AurumCanvas width="200" height="200">
 	<Switch state={triangular}>